doanthekhoinguyen/Flutter-Tutorials/README.md

 ## Getting Started

 1. Clone this repository: `https://github.com/doanthekhoinguyen/Flutter-Tutorials/`.
-2. Navigate to the specific section you want to explore:
+2. Navigate to the specific chapter you want to explore:
 3. Follow the instructions provided in each section to run and explore the corresponding Flutter project.

 ## Resources